-I write this first because it likely informs all else here in countless ways it's doubtful I’m even fully aware of yet, and which for many years I did try to hide, not least and most mistakenly from myself.
+I write this first because it informs all else here in countless ways it's doubtful I’m even fully aware of yet, and which being in denial for many years I tried to hide, not least and most mistakenly from myself.
 I apologise if it seems autobiographical, and it inevitably is, but to not write it feels somehow disingenuous [duplicitous? underhand?], a denial of a very personal perspective, an agenda I may not consciously but will [must?] ineluctably adopt; and I have no wish to be accused of selling damaged goods as whole.

-Essentially this is how we all argue - assume those to whom we speak adopt (at least at the most base level) positions sufficiently similar to our own as to be considered virtually universal - hell this is precisely the functionality [mechanism?] of language that most very base assumption - it is mis/translated more or less imprecisely by every one of us, but at least until we develop the technology for direct mind to mind conceptual transfer (which would still be incomplete and variably interpreted) it remains despite this limitations our principle vehicle of communication.
+Essentially this is how we all argue - assume those to whom we speak adopt positions sufficiently similar to our own as to be considered virtually universal - hell this is precisely the mechanism of language that most very base assumption2 - it is mis/translated more or less imprecisely by every one of us, but at least until we develop the technology for direct mind to mind conceptual transfer (which would still be incomplete and variably interpreted) it remains despite this limitation our principle vehicle of communication.

-That we so seldom encounter arguments prefaced by much discussion of assumptions, of terms, of epistemology, or method demonstrates the ubiquity of this ‘common sense’ pragmatic approach; indeed even those theorists prone to setting themselves up in opposition to this, those weavers of ‘common sense’ straw-men who claim through their intellect some deeper foundation for their thought fall prey to precisely the same logic they are so apt to deride - for there is no reason free of prejudice, we cannot no matter how we try escape the constraints of our own mind, no matter what we may care to think.
-Or more importantly care for others to think.
+That we so seldom encounter arguments prefaced by much discussion of assumptions, of terms, of epistemic foundation or method demonstrates the ubiquity of this ‘common sense’ pragmatic approach; indeed even those theorists prone to setting themselves up in opposition to this, those weavers of ‘common sense’ straw-men who claim through their intellect some deeper foundation for their thought fall prey to precisely the same logic they are so apt to deride - for there is no reason free of prejudice, we cannot no matter how we try escape the constraints of our own mind, no matter what we may care to think, or care for others to think.

 Sometimes though experience stands so far outside this common ground it defies all assumptions of universality.
 It’s a truism that all experience escapes language, and it does, yet somehow amongst the slipperiness between syllable and signified we conjure oceans of meaning that themselves escape and overflow their lexical cause.
 Such is the language of poetry and song.

 Yet sometimes language isn’t simply surpassed, it is found woefully inadequate, and then no framework exists for understanding or contextualising events, and no words exist for processing; or at least those words that do exist remain so poorly understood as to be rendered almost meaningless.

-- 1. Arguably even the hard sciences ultimately fall into this category - whilst generally logically consistent at a Newtonian level, at a quantum level the models and data remain incomplete, the science theoretical and speculative.
+- 1. Even the hard sciences ultimately fall into this category - whilst generally logically consistent at a Newtonian level, at a quantum level the models and data remain incomplete, the science theoretical and speculative.